Neoviser/Neoviser/README.md

 ### Hi there, I'm Daniel - aka OtakuNeo 👋

-## I'm just a random guy who does coding.
+## I'm an aussie guy who does coding.

 - I am currently focused on penetration testing with python and using discord.js to work with my Discord bot.
 - 2021 Goals: Add more functions to the Discord Bot